dhruvSri123/DhruvSrivastava-16/README.md

 - 👋 Hi, I’m @DhruvSrivastava-16
-- 👀 Interested in working on open source products for the public
+- 👀 Interested to work as a software developer
-- 🌱 Learning DL and Webtech
+- 🌱 Learning web-development, machine learning and exploring the field of NLP
-- 💞️ Software Development Projects
+- 💞️ Software Development
 - 📫 dhruvsri@usc.edu